-Rent-free period: In accordance with market benchmarks for Grade A property, rent-free period of one month has been considered for existing lease rollovers and four months for new leases.
-Amidst temporarily suppressed demand due to current economic slowdown, we expect the tenants being offered an additional 2 months of rent-free period for all the existing lease rollovers happening within the upcoming 12 months (from 1 April 2021) in order to retain and support them.
+• Rent-free period: In accordance with market benchmarks for Grade A property, rent-free period of one month has been considered for existing lease rollovers and four months for new leases.
+Under the current market scenarios, we expect the tenants being offered an additional 2 months of rent-free period for all the existing lease rollovers happening within the upcoming 6 months (from 1 October 2021) in order to retain and support them.